SgtMilk/fin-planning/public/README.md

 - **No End Date:** sets the end date in the year 2500.
 - **CI = Inflation:** sets the Contribution IPY to the inflation set in the options.

+### Input from CSV

+There is also an integrated way to get your average income and expenses per month.

+- Download tabulated data of all your recent transactions from your bank accounts in CSV format.
+- Click on the `Add Balance from CSV` button in the Inputs tab.
+- Select the .csv file you just downloaded.

+This will get you 2 new inputs, one expense and one income, which are the averages per month of each.
+Note that your CSV file must include a date and an amount at every row (except titles).

 ## Options

 - **Constants**: